chad-syntax/railway-world/README.md

 # Railway World

 A 3D interactive visualization tool for Railway infrastructure.
-This application renders your Railway services as buildings in a Minecraft-inspired world and visualizes network traffic between services in real-time.
+This application renders your Railway services as structures in a Minecraft-inspired world and visualizes network traffic between services in real-time.

 ## Features

 - Interactive 3D world with first-person controls (WASD + mouse look, Space/Ctrl to fly)
-- Visualization of Railway services as buildings with distinct characteristics
+- Visualization of Railway services as structures with distinct characteristics
 - Real-time visualization of network traffic between services
 - Centralized "Internet" globe representing external traffic
 - GraphQL integration with Railway's API for fetching service data